wbaopaul/rGMAP/README.md

 ## Output
-  * data frames providing the coordinates of the identified hierarchical domains
+  * data frames providing the genomic coordinates of the identified hierarchical domains
   * the final parameters for calling TADs

 ## Vignette